 Content

-To fly or not to fly, that is the question: Perhaps the world's first powered flight took place on August 14, 1901 in Bridgeport, Connecticut - or maybe not.
-Few questions in the history of technology are discussed as fiercely as the question of whether the Wright brothers were the first to fly a powered aircraft when they took off with their "Flyer" in Kitty Hawk on 17 December 1903 - or Gustav Weißkopf more than two years earlier?
+To fly or to lie, that is the question: perhaps the world's first powered flight took place on 14 August 1901 in Bridgeport, Connecticut - or perhaps not.
+Few questions in the history of technology are as hotly debated as whether the Wright brothers were the first powered pilots when they took off in their "Flyer" from Kitty Hawk on 17 December 1903 - or Gustav Weisskopf/Gustave Whitehead more than two years earlier?

-The Weißkopf controversy is a real science thriller with villains and heroes, but without clarity about who is who.
-The fact is that it cannot be proven beyond doubt that Weißkopf's motor flight of August 14, 1901 actually took place.
-But it is also a fact that the Wrights asserted their claim to the fame of the first powered flight more determinedly and eloquently on the one hand, but on the other hand partly also with questionable means.
+The Weißkopf controversy is a real scientific thriller with villains and heroes, without it being entirely clear who is who.
+The fact is that it cannot be proven beyond all doubt that Weißkopf's powered flight of 14 August 1901 actually took place.
+However, it is also a fact that the Wrights asserted their claim to the fame of the first powered flight more purposefully and eloquently on the one hand, but also with questionable means on the other.
+And that their first flight also raises some questions...

 A Bavarian in Boston

-But back to the beginning of the story: Gustav Albin Weißkopf was born on 1 January 1874 in Leutershausen near Ansbach.
-Not much is known about his early years: Both parents died when he was still a child.
-He was a temporary apprentice to a bookbinder and a locksmith, then landed in Hamburg on a sailing ship and probably spent several years as a sailor.
-He is also said to have stayed longer in Brazil.
-From 1894 he lived in the USA and americanized his name to "Gustave Whitehead".
+But let's start at the beginning: Gustav Albin Weißkopf was born on 1 January 1874 in Leutershausen near Ansbach.
+Since 1974, the Franconian community has honoured him with a externer Link museum, which was recently redesigned.
+Not much is known about his early years: Both his parents die when he is still a child.
+He was temporarily apprenticed to a bookbinder and a locksmith, then ended up on a sailing ship in Hamburg (he was probably "schanghait") and probably travelled as a sailor for several years.
+He is also said to have spent some time in Brazil.
+In any case, he can be traced back to the USA from 1894 and Americanised his name to "Gustave Whitehead".

-In 1897 we find him in New York, where he builds his own airplanes and successfully presents them to the public and the press.
-A few weeks later he marries and states "aeronaut" as his job profession in his marriage certificate.
-He moves to Pittsburgh, where he is said to have made his first flight with a steam motor glider in 1899, which seems to have ended in a crash at a wall.
+In 1897, we find him in New York, where he builds his own gliders and successfully demonstrates them to the public and the press.
+A few weeks later, he married and listed "aeronaut" as his profession on his marriage licence.
+He moved to Pittsburgh, where he is said to have made his first flight with a steam engine-powered glider as early as 1899, but it ended on the wall of a house.
+There are individual witness statements for this and other Weißkopf flights, but no further evidence.

 "No. 21" - the first airplane in the world?